TheDigitalEagle/evergiven/README.md

-# EverGiven - Order Management API
+# EverGiven - Order Management API for GPT Integration

-A lightweight Go-based REST API for managing orders from China, optimized for Raspberry Pi 5 deployment and custom GPT integration.
+A lightweight Go-based REST API for managing orders from China with ChatGPT parsing screenshots from PDD, optimized for Raspberry Pi 5 deployment and custom GPT integration.

 ## Features